Schwad/Schwad.github.io/_posts/2018-09-03-new-additions-to-my-favorite-ruby-community-resources.markdown

 A few months ago I [wrote about my favorite community resources, which was a really fun exercise.](https://schwad.github.io/ruby/rails/community/resources/2018/05/03/my-favorite-ruby-community-resources.html) I have since extracted that list into a [maintained static page on this site.](https://schwad.github.io/favorite_resources)

-However, I only built up these resources over the years because I have a joy in discovering new corners of the Ruby community.
+I built up these resources because I have a joy in discovering new corners of the Ruby community.
 I have some additions to share.
 Enjoy and as always, join in with your favorites that I have missed! (some recommended -and discovered- from commenters on the original post!)

 ### [GoRails](https://gorails.com/) - Screencast